eviltrout/blog/source/2013-06-19-adding-support-for-search-engines-to-your-javascript-applications.html.markdown

 date: 2013-06-19
 ---

+**Important Update (May 25, 2014)**: Google has started parsing and indexing Javascript.
+The approach of this article is to use
+`<noscript>` tags but Google will likely ignore those now.
+We upgraded our site to sniff Google and other popular search engines and serve our simple content that way.
+However, in the future it might not be a concern as Google plan on having Javascript sites *just work!*

+---

 It's a myth that if you use a client side MVC framework that your application's content cannot be indexed by search engines.
 In fact, [Discourse forums were indexable by Google](https://www.google.ca/search?q=site:meta.discourse.org+javascript) the day we launched.